onehundredfeet/heapsx/README.md

 - Premake5
 - Cmake

-# Getting Started
+# Installing
 - First clone this repo
 - Make sure you have the requirements installed
 - Run the `init.sh`( or .bat for windows) to get and initialize all submodules
 - Run the `build.sh`( or .bat for windows) to get and initialize all submodules

+# Setting up a project
 - run `setup.sh <projectdir>` This creates a `.haxelib` directory inside the target directory.
 It will then create links back to these directories for each of the subprojects.
 You can then use `haxelib` to install any additional libraries inside the project directory.
 Haxe will not search your regular haxelib paths.
 We do this to reduce version conflicts inside the project.
-This will `NOT` overwrite any other parts of the project directory.
-You can safely re-run this script.
+This will `NOT` overwrite any other parts of the project directory.  **You can safely re-run this script.**
 - create a Heaps application inside your project directory
 - Add `heapsx` as a library to the application when compiling with haxe (`--library heapsx`).
 You do NOT need to add each of the submodules as libraries.
 In fact, you should likely remove them as they will be implicitely added through the haxelib dependency system.

+# Included Libraries

+Heapsx is a collection of libraries that work well together to create an engine.
+All of these libraries can be used on their own in separate projects.
+The `hl-` libraries have been built with this collection in mind.
+Below is a list of all the libraries included with Heapsx.

+** Wherever possible we use libraries that are currently maintained and up to date with the latest Haxe **

+* castle - game data database
+* domkit - High level UI toolkit
+* format - IO Formats
+* haxe-concurrent - Threads and synchronization
+* hcqe - Entity Component System
+* heaps - Mid-Level Input, Graphics, Sound
+* heaps-yojimbo - High level network synchronization
+* hide - Game Editor
+* hlsdl - Low level graphcs, input & sound
+* hl-bullet - 3D Physics
+* hl-chipmunk2d - 2D Physics
+* hl-idl - Foreign function adapter library
+* hl-recast - Pathfinding
+* hl-yojimbo - Mid-level reliable UDP layer
+* hscript - Runtime scripting
+* hvector - Low level 3D Math, akin to GLSL
+* hxbit - Low level network library
+* signals - Reactive programming
+* tink_core - Haxe tools
+* tink_macro - Macro tools

+# Coming Soon-ish
+* AI